-[CHECK AGAINST MODEL]

 The substantial reduction in the US$ value of the company’s tariffs in 1999 was caused by the devaluation of the Brazilian Real in January 1999.
-The effect of the IGPM adjustments and the reversion of the real towards purchasing power parity relative to the US dollar, however, are already resulting in an upward revaluation of the tariffs.
-Following the expected increase of 14.5% during the September 2000 review, Elektro’s average tariff is projected to reach US$ [WAIT FOR MODEL ] /MWh
+The effect of the IGPM adjustments and the reversion of the Real towards purchasing power parity relative to the US dollar, however, are already resulting in an upward revaluation of the tariffs.
+Following the expected increase of 14.5% during the September 2000 review, Elektro’s average tariff is projected to reach US$70.6/MWh.

 Commercial and Contractual Information